-over 8 years ago
+;) over 8 years ago

->

-> If you want to save big $$$$ and you have the time to spare ..... buy a cheap car outright on www.trademe.co.nz then resell it on the same site before you leave for home.
+If you want to save big $$$$ and you have the time to spare ..... buy a cheap car outright on www.trademe.co.nz then resell it on the same site before you leave for home.
 Lots of cheap good roadworthy safe cars for sale on the site that will see you through your trip.
 Make sure you join your local road service club before you travel.
 Take a trip down scenic Route 72 out of Christchurch all the way down to Bluff in the south before heading north via inland route to Queenstown, Wanaka, Tekapo and Mt Cook.
 If that is not enough for you then head to the west coast through Springfield to Greymouth for a 'wee look' as the kiwi's say!
 During spring and summer lots of nice blue/green glacier fed lakes and rivers will be seen during your roadtrip .....
-Enjoy!!! about 8 years ago
+Enjoy!!! over 8 years ago

->

-> Queenstown is beautiful but is pretty expensive and seems to have almost no NZers -- it's become a town run by foreigners for foreigners.
+Queenstown is beautiful but is pretty expensive and seems to have almost no NZers -- it's become a town run by foreigners for foreigners.
 Very touristy.